iqtree/iqtree.github.io/doc/AliSim.md

 **NOTE**: We use `-Q` option here to specify topology-unlinked model.
 If users specify `-q` option, the behaviour will be completely different: AliSim will only load the first tree in `multi_trees.nwk` and simulate an alignment under this one tree.

-**NOTE**: With this feature users can indirectly simulate data under the [GHOST model](TODO) by using the same topology for all partitions but different branch lengths.

 ### Simulating mixed data